The legacy continues.

 100 years after starting, the Mather School was designated by the Office of Economic Opportunity for a pilot program to assist high school graduates in the Lowcountry to overcome certain academic deficiencies before entering college.
 Then a merger relationship with Benedict College in Columbia began.
 In 1968, the Beaufort campus was given to the State of South Carolina as an area trade school.

-In 1970, The Mather School becomes known as the Beaufort Regional Training Center which later joins the State Technical College System and eventually becomes Beaufort Technical College.
-In 1988, it’s named the Technical College of the Lowcountry.
+In 1970, The Mather School became known as the Beaufort Regional Training Center, which later joined the State Technical College System and eventually became Beaufort Technical College.
+In 1988, the name changed to the Technical College of the Lowcountry.

-Since its inception in 1867, the Mather School has seen many changes.
+Since its founding in 1867, the Mather School has seen many changes.
 But one thing remains constant – the belief that all people deserve a chance to further their education.